arindas/lazy-prime-sieve/README.md

 ## Design

-This crate provides two kinds of abstractions: `sieve`(s) and `source`(s).
+This crate provides two types of abstractions: `sieve`(s) and `source`(s).
 - `source`(s) represent infinite sources of integers from which we sample primes.
 - `sieve`(s) sample primes from `source`(s).

 Both `source`(s) and `sieve`(s) implement `Iterator<Item = u64>`.

 This crate provides the following sieves:
-- `UnfaithfulSieve`: Non recursive `Iterator` based alternative to classic Haskell lazy recursive prime sieve:
+- `UnfaithfulSieve`: Non-recursive `Iterator` based alternative to classic Haskell lazy recursive prime sieve:
   ```haskell
   primes = sieve [2..]
   sieve (p : xs) = p : sieve [x | x <− xs, x ‘mod‘ p > 0]
   ```
-- `TrialDivsionSieve`: The modulus based memoized approach of generating primes that we all know and love.
+- `TrialDivsionSieve`: The modulus-based memoized approach of generating primes that we all know and love.
-- `GenuineSieve`: Priority Queue based solution true to the original Sieve of Eratosthenes algorithm.
+- `GenuineSieve`: Priority Queue based solution, true to the original Sieve of Eratosthenes algorithm.

-This crate provides the following source:
+This crate provides the following sources:
 - `integer_candidates()`: Returns an iterator which yields the sequence 2, 3, 4, 5, 6, 7, …
 - `odds_with_2()`: Returns an iterator which yields the sequence 2, 3, 5, 7, 9, …
 - `SpinWheel::default()`: Iterator of monotonically increasing integers which are not